afspies/haiku_probe/README.md

 either as a function/variable definition, or as an import from some other module or package.

-In the case of the haiku_template module, the main classes defined at the bottom of the file make use of some of the functions defined in preceding lines.
+In the case of the haiku_probe module, the main classes defined at the bottom of the file make use of some of the functions defined in preceding lines.

 Remember that code will be probably be read more times than it will be written.